The rush of tax season is wrapped up, and you can breathe a sigh of relief.

 Your tax preparer income may provide a big helping of revenue, but it won’t last forever.
 We showed you 7 Ways that Tax Preparers Make Money in the Offseason.

-There are some questions you may want to consider before jumping into a new career in the slow tax months:
+There are some questions you may want to consider before jumping into off-season tax work:

 1. What is the market for this industry and how quickly can I scale my business?